Free worldwide shipping on every order

 Are red light therapy panels on Amazon legitimate?

 Some Amazon listings offer legitimate panels from reputable brands with proper specifications, while many feature unverified devices with misleading claims.
-Key red flags include: irradiance claims without third-party testing, wavelength specifications that seem too precise (e.g., exactly 660.000 nm), extremely low prices relative to LED count, no mention of EMF or flicker testing, and reviews that appear generated or incentivized.
+Key red flags include irradiance claims without third-party testing, wavelength claims with no spectrometer report, no mention of EMF or flicker testing, and reviews that appear generated or incentivized.
 Research the manufacturer independently before purchasing from Amazon.

 What specifications should I verify before buying on Amazon?